lomsadze123/TBC-USAID/README.md

 - **Scroll Events:**

   Observe scroll-based events, such as the appearance and disappearance of the fixed header.
+The `scrollHandle` function optimizes the handling of scroll events, ensuring a smooth and responsive scrolling experience.

 - **Lazy Loading:**
   Experience optimized image loading with lazy loading.